0xd4y/Notes/Active Directory/CRTP/README.md

 - with hash of krbtgt account, you can forge a TGT and access any resources
 - can impersonate any user
 - if the krbtgt password is changed manually (doesn’t matter how complex it is), it will be automatically updated to a complex password instead
+- if you use a golden ticket, ensure you are using it from a machine where a domain administrator has already used before
+    - otherwise you will create a log of a domain admin login from a new workstation

 ********************************************Creating Golden Ticket********************************************